Blazers win first regional championship

 For the Blazers (25-6), it was the first regional championship in program history.
 They also set a team record for most wins in a season.

-They will play Delphi in the North Semi-state at either LaPorte or Kokomo Saturday.
-The Oracles defeated Wapahani 7-2 in the other north regional championship.
+They will play Delphi in the North Semi-state at 1 p.m.
+Saturday at Kokomo Municipal Stadium.

 “It feels great,” Blazer head coach Aaron Willard said afterwards.
 “That one inning was just unbelievable how we hit the baseball.